anjvyas/Interactive-Lab-Hub/Lab 3/README.md

 *Document how the system works*

 *Include videos or screencaptures of both the system and the controller.*

+For my first try, I tried implementing the actual system, without any wizarding.
+I felt that this would result in a smoother user experience too.

+To implement this, I wrote a shell script that allows me to continuously record with the microphone in 5 second increments and analyze the speech to output sounds accordingly - https://github.com/anjvyas/Interactive-Lab-Hub/blob/Fall2022/Lab%203/speech2text/exercise_buddy.sh

+I ran this python file (rep_counts.py) in parallel with the while loop that continuously records microphone sounds - https://github.com/anjvyas/Interactive-Lab-Hub/blob/Fall2022/Lab%203/speech2text/rep_counter.py

+rep_counts.py uses input from the proximity sensor as well and continously monitors and modifies the summary json file to keep track of the number of times the person has done pushups, squats, what the current command is (pushups, squats, stop or summary) - https://github.com/anjvyas/Interactive-Lab-Hub/blob/Fall2022/Lab%203/speech2text/summary.json

+My webcam's microphone was not working so I made use of my personal stereo webcam for its microphone and used the school provided webcam for its speaker.
+The shell script runs file to convert the sound from stereo - https://github.com/anjvyas/Interactive-Lab-Hub/blob/Fall2022/Lab%203/speech2text/stereo_to_mono.py

+After the recorded sound was converted from stereo to mono, the shell script would runs test_words.py - a python file that identifies the words in the sound file - https://github.com/anjvyas/Interactive-Lab-Hub/blob/Fall2022/Lab%203/speech2text/test_words.py

+test_words.py updates summary.json (the file that rep_counts continously monitors) with the current exercise/command it heard from the microphone so that rep_counts can add counts to the correct exercise or say the summary.

+Even though the system works in theory, in practice there is quite a lot of lag in the time it takes for the program to identify words from speech which would not be enjoyable for users.
+This is why, I switched to the wizarding approach.
+My setup can be seen in the video below.

 <a href="https://youtube.com/shorts/3L6x85beG_U?feature=share" title="How the system is set up"><img src="https://github.com/anjvyas/Interactive-Lab-Hub/blob/Fall2022/Lab%203/video.png" width="40%" height="40%"></a>